mmertama/Gempyre/README.md

 * Raspberry build (remote and local UI)
 * Native application window for OSX, Linux and Windows as default
 * Support for secure web socket (nice for remote UIs)
-* Flatbuffer instread of JSON
+* Flatbuffer instead of JSON

 Copyright
-Markus Mertama 2020
+Markus Mertama 2020, 2021